OHBA-analysis/osl-dynamics/contribution.md

 When writing commit messages please follow the conventions [here](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#specification).

-Then either push the new branch to remote repo:
+Then either push the new branch to the remote repository:
 ```
 git push --set-upstream origin <branch-name>
 ```